 Where it is decided to provide a pupil with SEND support, the parents will be formally notified.
 The teacher and the SENDCO will agree, in consultation with the parents and pupil (if appropriate) what adjustments, interventions and support to put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review.
 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
-This will also be recorded on the school's information system, alongside the provision maps, class tracking sheets and class planning.
+This will also be recorded on the school's information system, including the provision maps, class tracking sheets and class planning.
 Individual Education Plans (IEPs) may be used to record agreed objectives for the child, along with the support that they will receive.
+Positive handling plans may be put in place and shared with parents.